Skip to chat with us. Skip to content

 Over time, untreated and recurring UTIs can scar the urethra in men.
 The built-up scar tissue narrows the walls, making it more difficult to pass urine.
 This can cause a build-up of microbes in the bladder, increasing the frequency of UTIs and the risk for prostate or kidney infections and permanent damage.

-UTI can lead to serious complications, especially in pregnant women, seniors, people with memory issues and those with recurrent UTIs.
+UTIs can lead to serious complications, especially in pregnant women, seniors, people with memory issues, and those with recurrent UTIs.
 Here are a few things anyone can do to help reduce the risk of a urinary tract infection:

 • Stay hydrated: Drinking ample water throughout the day can help prevent UTIs by continually flushing the urinary system and supporting immune function.